WHEN ROBOTS DREAM

 We want to put humanity into robot projects.
 The “Albert Hubo” robot, created in 2006 by David Hanson and the KAIST Hubo group, is an Albert Einstein faced robot.
 In 2009 an android called HRP-4C from the Humanoid Robotics Project and UCROA (User Centered Robot Open Architecture)can reproduce human’s facial expressions and show emotions like anger or surprise.
 Beyond animism, this humanization pressures us into recreating robots to our likeness.
 Carrying human feelings and expressions into artificially animated objects refers to anthropomimicry or the ability to reproduce our behaviours based solely on observation.

 Undoubtedly mankind draws from its best model: nature.
 But all biodiversity enables us to question our necessity to copy human patterns when we have other models in front of us.

 We then speak of Biomimicry or Biomimetics, which is the examination of nature’s models, systems, processes, and elements, in order to solve human problems.
 Researchers take inspiration from insects or amphibia mode of travel or behaviour.

 However, they are far from matching the living in its complexity and agility but it could become possible someday.

 And why wouldn’t we find other trains de though?
 Is mimicry the only solution?

 Let’s come back to emotional data.

-For example this companion robot called « Kippon » is dedicated to reducing behavioral disorders of autistic children.
+For example, this companion robot called « Kippon » is dedicated to reducing behavioural disorders of autistic children.

 -visibility: the user can describe the appliance’s state and its alternative actions